HotpotDesign/Google-Play-Feature-Graphics/README.md

 This is a companion article to the one on [Google Play Screenshots](https://github.com/HotpotDesign/Google-Play-Screenshots).

-The goal with these posts is to help developers understand the requirements and best practices for marketing their apps on the App Store and Google Play.
+The goal with these posts is to help developers understand the requirements and best practices for marketing apps on the App Store and Google Play.

 ## Overview
-Feature graphics are required to publish an app and be featured on Google Play.
-The feature graphic is an opportunity to highlight compelling benefits of your app and pique interest in prospective users.
+Feature graphics are not required for publishing apps on Google Play.
+However, they are highly recommended because feature graphics are required for featured placement.
+Moreover, the feature graphic is an opportunity to attract new users and entice them to download your app by highlighting key benefits and pain points.
+From the Android Google Play guide:

+>>> The feature graphic is the first thing your potential users see when they open your app’s store listing.
+On the majority of Android smartphones and tablets, it occupies a third of the screen.
+As a result, it can have a significant impact on a store visitor’s decision to download your app and is an important part of your app marketing.
+When you include a video in your store listing, the feature graphic provides a link — indicated by an overlaid play icon — so the user can start watching it straight away.

-## Feature Graphic Size
+## Size
-the dimensions for feature graphics are fixed at 1024 x 500.
+Google Play mandataes that feature graphics be 1024px x 500px.

 ## File Format
 The Google Play Store accepts either JPEG or 24-bit PNG (no alpha) images.

+## Placement
+Feature graphics appear before the screenshots in an app listing on Google Play.